 The apartment is fully furnished.
 The living rooms have comfortable couches, and the beds are clean and comfortable.
 The kitchens are equipped with everything necessary for cooking, including an oven and a microwave.
-Laundry facilities are available within easy walking distance.
+Laundry facilities are available for 3kg/person/week (not including bedding).
 The flats are cleaned on a weekly basis and clean bedding is provided every week.
 Bedding is included, towels are not included.
 It is recommended to bring at least two towels.
-You do your own laundry (except for bedding) and you are expected to keep the apartment clean and tidy.
+You are expected to keep the apartment clean and tidy.

 The apartment does not have Internet facilities, but there is free WiFi available at Diaz Beach, which is where volunteers work with the children.
 You can also easily purchase a South African SIM card from a local cell phone provider for accessing the Internet on a smartphone.